cloud-gov/cg-site/content/ops/contingency-plan.md

 * Each team member core to cloud.gov operations maintains a list of the phone numbers of the other core team members, stored offline in a protected way (such as in the contacts app in their GSA phone or in a file on their GSA laptop).
 * Thorough documentation
 * The basic steps for rebuilding cloud.gov are written in our [cg-provision repository](https://github.com/18f/cg-provision).
-* Testing schedule + metrics
-* S3 backup practices
-* Testing/restore of RDS backups
-* Alternate processing (inherit from AWS mostly, refer to availability zones)
+* We back take snapshots of all RDS instances and store them for at least 30 days.
+* For AWS availability we use hot multi-AZ replication.
+By doing that we inherit AWS controls for alternate processing.
-* Telecommunications practices Appendix C-2 and C-3 (inherit a lot from AWS)
+* Telecommunications practices Appendix C-2 and C-3 (inherit a lot from AWS).

 ---